Mooophy/simple-tcp/README.md

 simple-tcp
 ==========

-a simple protocol based on udp
+a simple reliable transport protocol using sockets and UDP.